autobib/autobib/docs/template.md

 }
 ```

-All examples in this document refer to this specific entry.
+All examples in this document refer to this specific entry (unless otherwise noted).

 ## Syntax overview